094459/newsletter-oss-projects/README.md

 **cloudysetup**

 [cloudysetup](https://github.com/mostlycloudysky/cloudysetup) is a CLI tool designed to streamline AWS resource management using AWS Cloud Control API.
 It leverages Amazon Bedrock fully managed service with Anthropic - Claude V2 Gen AI model to create, read, update, list, and delete AWS resources by generating configurations compatible with AWS Cloud Control API.(#201)

+**cloud_shark**

+cloud_shark is an open source project that helps you to keep track of your AWS spending trends.
+It sends cost summaries straight to your inbox, and runs entirely on AWS (Lambda + SNS + Cost Explorer).
+Check out the README, one potential gotcha is that you will need to have Pulumi CLI installed, but that is pretty straightforward. (#216)

 **containers-cost-allocation-dashboard**